sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/unsubscribes_explained.md

 <iframe src="https://player.vimeo.com/video/130486946" width="500" height="312" frameborder="0" allowfullscreen=""></iframe>

 And that's all it takes!
-These two unsubscribe methods are the core of managing and optimizing your recipient list.
+These 2 unsubscribe methods are the core of managing and optimizing your recipient list.

 **Downloading Unsubscribes**